-Smith Center is not currently offering weeklong retreats, however we encourage you to apply for our 3-day residential retreat by emailing email@example.com or by calling 202.483.8600.
+Smith Center strives to ensure that all retreat participants are prepared to benefit from the retreat experience.
+To begin the process, please request an application for the by emailing email@example.com or by calling 202.483.8600.
 Our retreats are intimate and limited to 9 participants, so please apply as early as possible.

 What is the cost of the Weeklong Retreat?